Graduate Recognition on May 2nd

 It’s hard to get my mind around the fact that Lucy is graduating high school.
 It seemed like it was just the other day that Lori and I were bringing her home from the hospital.
 Then, in a blink of an eye, she’s driving and getting ready to go off to college.
 Where did the time go?

 I doubt that I’m the only parent having these feelings these days.
-We’ll have an opportunity to celebrate the accomplishments of our graduating seniors this Sunday morning during both worship services; a catered lunch for the graduates and their families will follow in the Family Life Center (let Jason or Katrina know you’ll be there).
+We’ll have an opportunity to celebrate the accomplishments of our graduating seniors this Sunday morning during both worship services; a catered lunch will follow in the Family Life Center.

 There’s no shortage of advice for high school graduates.
 I can still recall my own graduation but have long since forgotten who the commencement speaker was or what he said to us during those graduation ceremonies.
 So, even though I have the privilege of preaching to our graduates and parents on that day, I do so with the knowledge that my words may not live long in their memories (the same applies with all my sermons).
 What I hope will endure, however, is the love and pride that our church has for those students who have been part of First Baptist Church.